 Ebola fight has new science but faces old hurdles in restive Congo

-The fight against Ebola has advanced more in recent years than in any since it was discovered near Congo’s eponymous river in 1976.
+The fight against Ebola has advanced more in recent years than in any since it was discovered near the Congo River in 1976.

-BENI - When Esperance Nzavaki heard she was cured of Ebola after three weeks of cutting-edge care at a medical centre in eastern Democratic Republic of Congo, she raised her arms to the sky with joy and praised the Lord.
+BENI, Democratic Republic of Congo - When Esperance Nzavaki heard she was cured of Ebola after three weeks of cutting-edge care at a medical centre in the eastern Democratic Republic of Congo, she raised her arms to the sky with joy and praised the Lord.

 “I started to feel sick, with a fever and pain all over my body.
 I thought it was typhoid.
 I took medicine but it didn’t work,” Nzavaki told Reuters in Beni, a city of several hundred thousand, where officials are racing to contain the virus.

-The fight against Ebola has advanced more in recent years than in any since it was discovered near Congo’s eponymous river in 1976.
+The fight against Ebola has advanced more in recent years than in any since it was discovered near the Congo River in 1976.
 When the worst outbreak killed 11,300 people in West Africa in 2013-2016, there was no vaccine and treatment amounted to little more than keeping patients comfortable and hydrated.

+The latest outbreak is so far believed to have killed 90 people since July and infected another 40.

-The stakes are high, not just for health reasons: Ebola could complicate the holding of a Dec.
-23 election to replace President Joseph Kabila that is already two years late, and would be Congo’s first democratic change of power.
+The stakes are high, not just for health reasons.
+Ebola could complicate Congo’s first democratic change of power, the holding of a 23 December election to replace President Joseph Kabila that is already two years late.

 REBELLION, FEAR, MISTRUST